vnavascues/direct-request-coordinator/README.md

 - Business:

-  - Discuss if the current pay-as-you-go model makes any sense at all beyond this PoC.
   - Discuss dynamic LINK prices would affect market.link UI/UX.
   - Discuss the pricing model, e.g. tiers, fee types, etc.
   - Discuss how does it affect `directrequest` metrics in terms of LINK transferred from a consumer to an `Operator.sol`.